Data-driven adjoint-based calibration of port-Hamiltonian systems in time domain: Algorithm and numerical schemes

+and transport map $\mathcal T^{(k)}$ that transports the tangent vector at $w_k$ to a similar tangent at $w_{k+1}$.
+This transport is required in order to have well-defined CG-steps in the manifold setting, see \cite{sato2021riemannian} for more details.
+The transport maps for the respective manifolds implemented in the manopt package \cite{manopt} are used.
+In the implementation, we reset the CG-step in every $5$.~iteration.

+The iteration is stopped if an appropriate stopping criterion is fulfilled.
+As stopping criterion we check the relative cost: First, we can stop if the gradient vanishes numerically, i.e., $\| \nabla \hat\J(w) \| < \e$ for $0< \e \ll 1.$ Another option is to stop the iteration, if the update from one to the next gradient step $\|\nabla \hat\J(w^k) - \nabla\hat \J(w^{k+1})\| < \e$ is sufficiently small.
+Additionally, we can impose a maximal number of iterations to stop the iteration.
+We summarize the steps in Algorihm~\ref{alg:gradientdescent}.

-For the numerical results presented in the next section, we use the following algorithmic parameters unless explicitly stated otherwise: maximal number of gradient iterations $100,$ initial step size for Armijo rule $1.$ The time step size of the explicit Euler discretizations of the state and adjoint ODE, respectively, is $0.001$ and the upper bound of the time interval considered for the ODEs is $T=1.$ The integrals in the gradient expressions are computed with an simple left-endpoint approximation.
+For the numerical results presented in the next section, we use the following algorithmic parameters unless explicitly stated otherwise: maximal budget of $100$ CG-iterations, initial step size for Armijo rule $1000$.
+The time step size of the explicit Euler discretizations of the state and adjoint ODE, respectively, is $0.001$ and the upper bound of the time interval considered for the ODEs is $T=1$.
+The integrals in the gradient expressions are computed with an simple left-endpoint approximation.

 In order to avoid numerical errors to interfere with the structure of the matrices, we check for skew-symmetry or symmetry, respectively, and if needed overwrite the new iterate for $J$ by $J \mapsto \frac{1}{2}(J - J^\top)$ and analogous $Q$ by $Q \mapsto \frac{1}{2}(Q + Q^\top)$ and $R$ by $R \mapsto \frac{1}{2}(R + R^\top).$ As we assume to have no knowledge about the systems, we use no reference values for the tests and set $\J_2(w) \equiv 0.$